danlivingston/Ada/README.md

 }
 ```

-Nothing changes outside the function — x is just a copy.
+Nothing changes outside the function — `x` is just a copy.

 In summary:

 - Java lets you modify objects, but not primitives.
 - There’s no compiler check to ensure how parameters are used.
-- In contrast, Ada forces you to be explicit (in, out, in out) — making data flow clear, safe, and verifiable.
+- In contrast, Ada forces you to be explicit (`in`, `out`, `in out`) — making data flow clear, safe, and verifiable.

 ### Useful Links